polistat/content-2022/races/governor/MD.md

 ## About Maryland
 Maryland is a Mid-Atlantic bordering both the Atlantic Ocean and Chespeake Bay.
-Typically it is a very Democratic State, however, its previous governor, Larry Hogan, was a Republican.
+In 2021, 49% of residents of Maryland identified as White/non-hispanic.
+11.1% identified as Hispanic/Latino, 30.2% identified as Black, 6.8% identified as Asian, 0.2% as Native Hawaiian and Other Pacific Islander, and 2.6% as multiracial.
+As for political leanings, 55% identified as Democratic/Democratic leaning, 31% identified as Republican/Republican leaning, and 14% identified as no leaning.

 ---